 Most of all, he wants to share his story.
 Writing this was not my idea.
 He is open and honest about his struggles and he wants others to know it’s okay.
 He’s okay.
 You can ask questions.
 It’s better than being invisible.
 People who look different or have scars, they’re just like you and me.
 They need love and acknowledgment.
 They need to be visible too.”

 This story was submitted to Love What Matters by Meaghan Dawson.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘There was something wrong with his face.
 ‘It’s not fair!
 I wasn’t supposed to have a baby like THIS.’
 My husband kept telling me the doctor was wrong, but I knew otherwise.’
 Mom a ‘blubbering mess’ after ultrasound reveals son’s cleft lip and palate